e-belair/SuchTable/README.md

 [![Coverage Status](https://img.shields.io/coveralls/manuscle/SuchTable.svg)](https://coveralls.io/r/manuscle/SuchTable)
 [![Latest Unstable Version](https://poser.pugx.org/manuscle/such-table/v/unstable.png)](https://packagist.org/packages/manuscle/such-table)

 This module provide tools to generate an Html table from various type of data.
 It's work with array or doctrine result.
+This module doesn't have direct interaction with database.
+It's work with elements like zend form.
+You can work with Entity during the table generation.

 You can help, contact me on IRC #zftalk.dev channel or #zftalk-fr